cozie-app/cozie-website/docs/cozie/cozie_watches.md

 |Fitbit Versa       | Old | Yes    | No           |
 |Fitbit Ionic       | Old | Yes    | No           |

+Some of the newer Fitbit devices do not support third-party apps and hence are incompatible with Cozie Fitbit, e.g., Fitbit Versa 4 or Fitbit Sense 2.

 [Please let us know](mailto:cozie.app@gmail.com) if you have used Cozie successfully on other Fitbit devices.